notaryproject/notation/specs/commandline/key.md

       --default                     mark as default -h, --help                        help for add
-      --id string                   key id (required if --plugin is set) -p, --plugin string               signing plugin name -c, --plugin-config stringArray   {key}={value} pairs that are passed as it is to a plugin, refer plugin's documentation to set appropriate values
+      --id string                   key id (required if --plugin is set) --plugin string               signing plugin name
+      --plugin-config stringArray   {key}={value} pairs that are passed as it is to a plugin, refer plugin's documentation to set appropriate values
   -v, --verbose                     verbose mode
 ```